-NRCC Intelligence Operations has overall responsibility for the management of the 209 Application for the Northern Rockies Geographic Area (NRGA), including facilitating access to the 209 Program, establishing procedures and protocols for the program in the NRGA, and maintaining a database of all ICS-209s for purposes of analysis.
-In conjunction with other information sources, the information included on the 209 can be used by managers (including the NR MAC Group) to determine the priority of an incident and allocation of scarce resources.
+NR Intelligence Coordinator(s) have overall responsibility for the management of the 209 Application for the Northern Rockies Geographic Area (NRGA), including facilitating access to the 209 Program, establishing procedures and protocols for the program in the NRGA, and maintaining a database of all ICS-209s for purposes of analysis.
+In conjunction with other information sources, the information included on the 209 can be used by managers (including the Northern Rockies Multiagency Coordinating Group - NR MAC) to determine the priority of an incident and allocation of scarce resources.

 Each NRGA zone dispatch center has overall responsibility for initiating, updating, and finalizing all ICS-209s within the dispatch area, or being the point of contact for all ICS-209's within a dispatch area when the ICS-209 is completed outside of the dispatch center.
-Turning the rights of the application over to agency personnel outside of the dispatch office (i.e., IMT, District FMO/AFMO, Bureau FMO/AFMO, etc.) is beneficial to reducing the workload in the dispatch center will continue to be the point of contact and must continue to oversee submissions of all ICS-209's in the 209 Program within their jurisdiction.
+Turning the responsibility of updating the ICS-209 over to agency personnel outside of the dispatch office (i.e., IMT, District FMO/AFMO, Bureau FMO/AFMO, etc.) is beneficial to reducing the workload in the dispatch center, however, the dispatch center will continue to be the point of contact and must continue to oversee submissions of all ICS-209's within their jurisdiction.